trevor-smith/trevor-smith.github.io/_posts/2015-07-06-predicting_loan_defaults_from_text.md

 ### Evaluating the better word representation
 Now that I have defined what a bad loan is, it was time to test which matrix representation was more effective in predicting loan default.

-I would just use a random forest classifier
+I would just use a logistic regression classifier because it is quick to train.

 {% highlight python %}
 ### IMPORTS ###